jessy-ledu/jessy-ledu.github.io/_projects/(4) machine-learning-rna-prediction_embedded.md

 ```
 </details>

-The model adapts quickly in early epochs and refines steadily afterward, characteristic of well-behaved Transformer architectures with positional embeddings.
+The model adapts quickly during the early epochs and continues to refine steadily afterward—behavior typical of well-tuned Transformer architectures with positional embeddings.
+Incorporating both sequence embeddings and structure-informed features enables the model to capture pairing-related patterns that drive SHAPE reactivity.
-The leaderboard results above confirm robust generalization to unseen sequences, including long and structurally complex RNAs.
-Integrating sequence embeddings with structural priors helps the model capture pairing-driven patterns underlying SHAPE reactivity.

 **Predicted per-nucleotide reactivities for positions 83–92**
-To illustrate the expected submission format used in the competition, the table below shows an example of predicted per-nucleotide reactivities for positions **83–92** of the first test sequence:
+To illustrate the submission format used in the competition, the table below shows an example of predicted per-nucleotide reactivities for positions **83–92** of the first test sequence:

 | id | position | reactivity_DMS_MaP | reactivity_2A3_MaP |
 |----|----------|---------------------|----------------------|